AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-create-topics.md

 The topic is created at the specified path.
 Also, the topic is opened in the Editor for editing.

+>[!NOTE]
+>
+>When the `ENABLE_LOADFILES_PAGINATION` setting is enabled, newly created topics are added at the top of the folder in the Explorer panel without a full folder refresh.

 >[!BEGINTABS]

 >[!TAB New Editor]